Phnom Penh

 The sculpture conservation workshop at the Phnom Penh National Museum

-Under the leadership of Bertrand Porte (technical engineer), this workshop was created in 1996 and enjoys the constant support of the EFEO.
-The work done there is improving the conservation and restoration of the remarkable archaeological collection in the Phnom Penh Museum.
-The workshop also widens knowledge about and appreciation of the works in the collection through the organization of permanent and temporary exhibits.
-The personnel are also available to provide expertise on archaeological collections held in provincial archives and the museums.
+Under the leadership of Bertrand Porte (technical engineer), this workshop was created in 1996 and enjoyed the constant support of the EFEO.
+The work done there was improving the conservation and restoration of the remarkable archaeological collection in the Phnom Penh Museum.
+The workshop also widened knowledge about and appreciation of the works in the collection through the organization of permanent and temporary exhibits.
+The personnel were also available to provide expertise on archaeological collections held in provincial archives and the museums.

-The National Museum's restoration experts are much in demand in Vietnam and Laos.
-They are especially appreciated for their skills in making rubbings of inscriptions.
+The National Museum's restoration experts were much in demand in Vietnam and Laos.
+They were especially appreciated for their skills in making rubbings of inscriptions.

 Other research projects linked to EFEO Phnom Penh: